PaddlePaddle/PaddleHelix/apps/pretrained_compound/ChemRL/GEM/README.md

     sh scripts/pretrain.sh

 Note that the data preprocessing step will be time-consuming since it requires running MMFF optimization for all molecules.
+The demo data will take several hours to finish in a single V100 GPU card.
+The pretrained model will be save under `./pretrain_models`.

-We also provide the pretrained model [here](https://baidu-nlp.bj.bcebos.com/PaddleHelix/pretrained_models/compound/pretrain_models-chemrl_gem.tgz) if you want to run the downstream tasks directly.
+We also provide our pretrained model [here](https://baidu-nlp.bj.bcebos.com/PaddleHelix/pretrained_models/compound/pretrain_models-chemrl_gem.tgz) for reproducing the downstream finetuning results.
+Also, the pretrained model can be used for other molecular property prediction tasks.

 ## Downstream finetuning
 After the pretraining, the downstream tasks can use the pretrained model as initialization.